 Promote the values of planting future climate adapted tree species and crops in an effort to expand tree planting efforts on private land.
 Thereby promoting restoration efforts to reforest riparian areas, wetland buffers, and unhealthy soil.

-Create infrastructure and educational programs around community and backyard composting and recycling
+Expand infrastructure and educational programs around community and backyard composting and recycling

-Educate Vermont landowners about the benefits of reducing lawn mowing frequency, and amount of mowed lawns to increase biodiversity and ecosystem health, and ultimately reduce emissions.
+Further educate Vermont landowners about the benefits of reducing lawn mowing frequency, and amount of mowed lawns to increase biodiversity and ecosystem health, and ultimately reduce emissions.